-Jane B. Kiefer (1996)

-Administrative Assistant for Social Sciences Division
+Jane B. Kiefer (1996) Administrative Assistant for Social Sciences Division

 Amy R. Rush (2012)

+Deputy Director of the Center for Experiential Learning and the QEP

-Institutional Effectiveness and Accreditation Research Associate M.A., Indiana University of Pennsylvania M.E., University of Pittsburgh
+M.A., Indiana University of Pennsylvania

+M.Ed., University of Pittsburgh
-Sally H. Shedd (1999)

-Associate Dean of the College B.A., Arkansas Tech University M.A., University of Arkansas Ph.D., University of Kansas
+Sally H. Shedd (1999) Associate Dean of the College B.A., Arkansas Tech University M.A., University of Arkansas Ph.D., University of Kansas

-Kathy S. Stolley (2009, 2005) Associate Dean for Innovative Teaching and Engaged Learning B.A., M.A., Old Dominion University Ph.D., The George Washington University
+Kathy S. Stolley (2009, 2005) Associate Dean for Innovative Teaching and Engaged Learning

+B.A., M.A., Old Dominion University

+Ph.D., The George Washington University
-Judith H. Tinsley (1990)

-Executive Administrative Assistant to the Vice President for Academic Affairs and Kenneth R. Perry Dean of the College
+Judith H. Tinsley (1990) Executive Administrative Assistant to the Vice President for Academic Affairs and Kenneth R. Perry Dean of the College